 Your stomach has been feeling crummy for a while now.
 That pain and cramping comes and goes, but even after a few months, you just can't shake it.
 You've heard of something called IBS -- or irritable bowel syndrome.
 Could it be what you've got?
 And how will your doctor find out?

 There are some tests that help figure out what's going on, including a new blood test.
 But the most common way your doctor makes a diagnosis is with a bit of detective work.

 Your doctor will ask for the details of what's bothering you.
 They'll compare that with a set of symptoms known as the Rome IV Criteria.

 To meet the standard, your belly pain needs to have been a problem for at least 6 months.
 And in the last 3 months, you'll have noticed it at least 1 day per week.

 You also need to have two of these symptoms:

-If this is what you're going through -- and you don't have any red flags for another disease, like blood in your stool, unexplained weight loss, or fever -- your doctor may not need to check further.
-He may be ready to diagnose you with IBS and start treatment.
+If you have the symptoms of IBS and a different diet doesn’t help -- and you don't have any red flags for another disease, like blood in your stool, unexplained weight loss, or fever to explain your symptoms -- your doctor may not need to check further.
+They may be ready to diagnose you with IBS and start treatment.

-But if your symptoms include diarrhea, or if they only started after you turned 50, you may need tests to look for other possible causes.
-And if you have a family history of other stomach diseases, your doctor will want to rule those out.
+But if your symptoms include a change in bowel habits, or if they only started after you turned 50, you may need tests to look for other possible causes.
+And if you have a family history of other stomach or intestinal diseases, your doctor will want to rule those out.

 Blood Test for IBS